 a.
-Sustainability Committee (Basically 4 times a year)
+Sustainability Committee (About 4 times a year)

 The committee discusses matters related to the Group's initiatives and plans related to sustainability, promotion of diversity & inclusion, improvement of capability of human assets (Work Style Reforms) and policies and plans related to branding strategy and advertising strategy of the entire Group.
-The Sustainability Committee met 5 times (including once in writing) in fiscal 2021.
+The Sustainability Committee met 4 times in fiscal 2022.

 b.
-Quality Improvement and Compliance Committee (Basically 4 times a year)
+Quality Improvement and Compliance Committee (About 4 times a year)

 The committee monitors issues in improving quality such as promotion of business operation on a customer-first basis, and compliance matters in pursuit of establishment of corporate ethics at the Group and each company, and deliberates and coordinates important matters related thereto.
-Quality Improvement and Compliance Committee met 5 times (including once in writing) in fiscal 2021.
+Quality Improvement and Compliance Committee met 5 times (including once in writing) in fiscal 2022.

 c.
-Digitalization Committee (Basically 4 times a year)
+Digitalization Committee (About 4 times a year)

 The committee deliberates and coordinates such issues as promotion of digitalization of the Group companies, and manages the progress thereof.
-The Digitalization Committee met 4 times in fiscal 2021.
+The Digitalization Committee met 3 times (including twice in writing) in fiscal 2022.

 d.
-Group Systems Committee (Basically 4 times a year)
+Group Systems Committee (About once a month)

 The committee deliberates, coordinates, and manages such issues as IT strategy, system risk management, and the large-scale system development of the Group companies.
-The Group Systems Committee met 13 times (including 7 times in writing) in fiscal 2021.
+The Group Systems Committee met 12 times (including 5 times in writing) in fiscal 2022.

 e.
-Group International Business Committee (Basically 4 times a year)
+Group International Business Committee (About 4 times a year)

 The Committee confirms and discusses the vision for International Business strategy (International Business investment, etc.) that contributes to sustainable Group growth.
 It also shares common understanding of issues regarding the role of International Business in strengthening overall Group profitability and demonstrating synergies, and confirms and discusses the direction of measures for handling those issues and their progress.
-The Group International Business Committee met 3 times (including twice in writing) in fiscal 2021.
+The Group International Business Committee met 3 times (including twice in writing) in fiscal 2022.

 f.
-ERM Committee (Basically 4 times a year)
+ERM Committee (About 4 times a year)